Flex external releases

 Alpha and beta on Flex external

-In just go, choose Release type: external and Stability: unstable for alpha QA builds.
+In just go, choose Release type: external and Stability: alpha or beta for prerelease QA builds.

 StabilityApp tag exampleTypical app YAML